Suiyuekulv/dqn-FlappyBird/README.md

-# double-deep-Q-network-FlappyBird
+# double-deep-Q-learning-FlappyBird

-Play the game 'Falppy Bird' using double deep Q learning network.
-This project is implemented by PyTorch.
+Play the game 'Falppy Bird' using double deep Q learning.
+The deep neural networks are implemented by PyTorch.

+## Introduction